cvarier/TinyHFS/README.md

 * The commands that have been implemented successfully to date are the following:

-  * file [filename] -> Creates new text file with the given file name.
-If file already exists, then throw an error.
+  * file [filename]    -> Creates new text file with the given file name - if file already exists, then throw an error
-  * read [filename] -> Displays the contents of the specified file.
+  * read [filename]    -> Displays the contents of the specified file
-  * delfile -> Deletes the specified file
+  * delfile [filename] -> Deletes the specified file
-  * rnfile [filename] -> Renames the specified file.
+  * rnfile [filename]  -> Renames the specified file

-ls -> Prints the current folder's contents

-mkdir [directory_name] -> Creates new folder with the given directory name.
-If the folder already exists within the current directory, then throw an error.
+  * mkdir [foldername]  -> Creates new folder with the given folder name - if the folder already exists within the current directory, then throw an error

-in [foldername] -> Steps into the specified folder, down a level.
+  * in [foldername]     -> Steps into the specified folder, down a level

-out -> Steps up to the parent folder.
+  * out                 -> Steps up to the parent folder
+  * delfol [foldername] -> Deletes the specified folder

-rnfol [foldername] -> Renames the specified folder.
+  * rnfol [foldername]  -> Renames the specified folder

-format -> Clears the entire file system
+  * ls     -> Prints the current folder's contents

-pwd -> Displays the current working directory
+  * pwd    -> Displays the current working directory

-delfol -> Deletes the specified folder

-cpyfile [filename] [pathname] -> Copies the specified file to the specified path.
-If file already exists, then prompt user if they wish to overwrite with y/n prompt.

-cpyfol [foldername] [pathname] -> Copies the specified folder to the specified path.
-If folder already exists, then prompt user if they wish to overwrite with y/n prompt.

-mvfile [filename] [pathname] -> Moves the specified file to the specified path.
-If file already exists, then prompt user if they wish to overwrite with y/n prompt.

-mvfol [foldername] [pathname] -> Moves the specified folder to the specified path.
-If folder already exists, then prompt user if they wish to overwrite with y/n prompt.

-omem - Organizes the memory by removing gaps between adjacent files
+  * omem   -> Organizes the memory by removing gaps between adjacent files
+  * help   -> Displays the list of commands
+  * format -> Clears the entire file system

 ## UI